Alternative Technology Examples: Smart Choices for 2026

 Precision agriculture employs sensors, GPS, and data analytics to optimise fertilizer and water application, minimizing waste and runoff.
 Drones equipped with imaging technology can monitor crop health, identify disease outbreaks early, and guide targeted interventions.
 Biopesticides and biofertilizers derived from natural sources offer alternatives to synthetic chemicals, promoting soil health and biodiversity.

-Case Study: A small farm in California transitioned to precision irrigation systems and cover cropping, resulting in a 20% reduction in water usage and a 15% increase in soil organic matter within two years.
+A small farm in California transitioned to precision irrigation systems and cover cropping, resulting in a 20% reduction in water usage and a 15% increase in soil organic matter within two years, as of July 2026.
 This not only lowered operational costs but also improved crop resilience.

 Building Smarter: Eco-Conscious Construction